If you have an enlarged prostate, your treatment plan will be determined by how severe your symptoms are.

 However, you will still experience the physical pleasure associated with ejaculation (the climax).

-During an open prostatectomy, an incision is made in your tummy and the outer portion of your prostate is removed.
+During an open prostatectomy, an incision is made in your abdomen and the outer portion of your prostate is removed.